I Restore Stability and Improve Function for Optimum Performance and Prevention.

 I have also served as an applied biomechanics consultant for the fitness staff at Canyon Ranch, and The Greenbrier.

-I have held a license to practice massage therapy for over 20 years.
+For over 20 years, I have held a license to perform sports massage therapy.

 In 2009, my wife and I moved to Dallas, Texas.
 Not too long after we arrived in the state that we now call home, I found meaningful work at Luke’s Locker.
-An established family-owned high-end specialty running shoe store with many locations throughout Dallas/Fort Worth.
+An established family-owned high-end specialty running shoe store with locations in Dallas and Fort Worth.

-After two years of working at Luke’s Locker in Plano, Texas, I became very proficient in the art of fitting running shoes.
+After two years of working at Luke’s Locker, I became very proficient in the art of fitting running shoes.
 I also came to understand the impact that a running shoe can have on the human chain.

 Prior to teaching applied anatomy & kinesiology at Parker University in Dallas, I taught kinesiology and advanced kinesiology of the lower extremity at the Connecticut Center for Massage Therapy.